tkn-tub/ns3-gym/doc/manual/source/tracing.rst

   helper.EnableAscii (stream, nd1);
   helper.EnableAscii (stream, nd2);

-In this case, trace contexts are written to the ascii trace file since they are required to disambiguate traces from the two devices.
+In this case, trace contexts are written to the ASCII trace file since they are required to disambiguate traces from the two devices.
 Note that since the user is completely specifying the file name, the string should include the ".tr" for consistency.

-You can enable ascii tracing on a particular node/net-device pair by providing a ``std::string`` representing an object name service string to an ``EnablePcap`` method.
+You can enable ASCII tracing on a particular node/net-device pair by providing a ``std::string`` representing an object name service string to an ``EnablePcap`` method.
 The ``Ptr<NetDevice>`` is looked up from the name string.
 Again, the ``<Node>`` is implicit since the named net device must